klouddb/klouddbshield/README.md

 !!
 Please read our detailed blog post https://klouddb.io/releasing-first-version-of-klouddb-shield-mysql-cis-benchmarks/ before using this tool !!

-NOTE - For some linux commands you might need root/sudo access
+NOTE - Currently it only works for MySQL 8 ; For some linux commands you might need root/sudo access

 You can directly download the package from [releases](https://github.com/klouddb/klouddbshield/releases) section of repo and install the package (for example - rpm for centos and deb package for Ubuntu etc..) .
 You also need to edit config file after installing the package(see above mentioned blog post for detailed walkthrough)